bakercp/ofxSSLManager/README.md

 ofxSSLManager
 =============

-SSL certificate Management.
+A system for managing SSL certificates via Poco.

 ## Description

-SSL certificate Management.
+A system for managing SSL certificates via Poco.

 ## Getting Started